-Netflix has just announced it will remove all of these movies
+Netflix has just announced it’s removing all of these movies

 You have a short left of time to watch a bunch of movies on Netflix.

-Every month, the streaming service quietly reveals which titles will be removed – so if certain titles disappear form your watchlist, this will be why.
+Every month, the streaming service quietly reveals which titles will be removed – so if certain titles disappear from your watchlist, this will be why.

 While Netflix used to release a full list of everything being taken down, users can now discover what’s in the firing lane if they happen to select it while browsing.